 Parents: Great Pyrenees x Border Collie mix

 Unfortunately, there isn’t a detailed history for the Great Pyrenees Border Collie mix.
-They’re relatively rare designer dogs, but certainly worthy of being on this list.
+In fact, owners are still debating on the right hybrid name for the breed.
+They’re a relatively rare designer dogs, but certainly worthy of being on this list.

-Appearances can vary, but you can expect a large dog with a fluffy coat.
+Appearances can vary quite a lot, but you can expect a large dog with a fluffy coat.
 More often than not, the Border Pyrenees will inherit the thick coats of the Great Pyrenees.
 With that said, cold climates are best.

-Thanks to the Great Pyrenees side, they’ll have a sweet disposition and thrive as nanny dogs with children.
+Thanks to the Great Pyrenees side, they’ll have a sweet disposition and thrive as nanny dogs with kids.
 Plus, they’ll be highly intelligent because of the Border Collie.

 11. Border Beagle